bokiko/RL-Swarm-node/README.md

 cd rl-swarm
 ```

-### Step 3: Configure Your Wallet
+### Step 3: Configure Your Environment

-Before starting the node, you need to set up your Ethereum wallet for receiving rewards:
+Before starting the node, you need to set up your configuration:

 ```bash
 # Create or edit .env file